Key Lime Pie Bars

 Key Lime Pie Bars Troubleshooting

 Why is my crust greasy?
 This is caused by too much butter being added to the graham crackers.
 We found that 6 Tablespoons of butter tends to be the perfect amount for the 1 3/4 of graham cracker crumbs.
-Though, if more is added, it can become greasy.
+If more is added, it can become greasy.
 It can also become greasy if it’s left out too long before baking!

 My filling isn’t completely set up after refrigerating!
 This happened to us, too!
 It’s due to underbaking.
 Each oven bakes differently.
 We found that 15-20 minutes sets our pie just right, but yours may need 5 minutes or so longer.
 You can give it a little jiggle in the oven to see if it’s done.
 If there’s still a lot of jiggle, it probably needs about 5 minutes longer.
 If it’s mostly set, only a tiny bit of jiggle in the middle, then it’s ready to take out!